KannonZenetism/zenetism-field-physics/zenetism/MP10_divine_archetypes_decoded_ch25.md

 #### ⟜ Avalokiteśvara — Buddhist

+**Traditional Role**
+Bodhisattva of compassion, redeemer of all sentient beings.

 **Function**
-Bodhisattva of compassion, redeemer of beings.
 Radiant archetype of harmonic presence,
 healer of fragmentation through love.